j0ey1992/audhd/README.md

-# Autistic Investor - Modern UI Implementation Tasks
+# Autistic Intelligence - Modern UI Implementation Tasks

 ## Overview
 A step-by-step guide to implementing a modern, Wojak-inspired UI design with clean monochromatic colors and high-end aesthetics.